 If you've lost or found a dog, please get in touch with us.
 You can also contact the SPCA, register with Pets on the Net or check out the Trade Me website.

-Spaces are limited.
 Each dog will have their own space and kennel and will be cared for by experienced staff.
 Please note that boarding spaces are limited.

 General information and requirements